andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ```

 ## Set
+> [!todo]- not exam relevant
+> This topic is not exam relevant, but it is still good to know that this datatype exist and its ideas/behaviour.

 A set is similar to a [[#List]] but the elements are stored in a specific ordered.
 Because of this, [[#Indexing]] is not possible. [[#Iterable|Iterating]] is possible, but there is no order defined for the elements.
 All set elements have to be within curly brackets `{}`and separated by commas `,`.
 You can use the function `set()` to convert an [[#Iterable]] value to a set or create an empty set if no argument are given.
 You only create an empty set using the function, because [[#Dictionary]] does also use curly brackets.
 You can add or remove elements, because it is [[#Mutable|mutable]].
 A set can only store not [[#Mutable|mutable]] elements.
 A set does not allow for any duplicate elements, if you have duplicates only one of them will be stored.
 Only a few of the list operators, functions and methods will work, but there are also some special ones for sets.

 ```python